Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 They looked at each other.

-"That’s… doable," Ray said.
+"That’s... doable," Ray said.
 "I can go a week or two without food.
 We’ve done it before."

 "Yeah, but then what?"
 Choi asked.
 "Like Spears said, everything’s in Hunterese, so I can’t read or trust a damn thing on the star chart.
-I *think* our stolen ship here pulls a couple hundred kilolights, and that puts the nearest star system a quarter of an hour away, but systems with temperate planets in them are like… one in two hundred.
+I *think* our stolen ship here pulls a couple hundred kilolights, and that puts the nearest star system a quarter of an hour away, but systems with temperate planets in them are like... one in two hundred.
 That puts the nearest Earth-like world, statistically speaking, two weeks away *after* we’ve gone to warp.
 And that’s if we correctly guess where it is which is, uh..."

 "Unlikely," Ray drawled.

 "Yeah.
 And like I said, that’s the *nearest* one.
-Actual inhabited space, let alone Earth, is… I mean, it may as well be in Andromeda."
+Actual inhabited space, let alone Earth, is...
+I mean, it may as well be in Andromeda."

 "Moot point anyway," Spears said.
 "The Hunters will tag us the second we go FTL, then they’ll just track our wake and intercept us."